cee-studio/cee-bot/interactions/create-mentorship-channel/README.md

 ### `react.c` - React to the interaction

-This file consists on the react logic for this interaction, it is included at `main.c`
+This file consists of the react logic for this interaction, it is included at `main.c`.